dtbcds/Glimmer-Origin/README.md

 # Glimmer-Origin
-## Menace on the battlefield, this sparkly visitor from another realm is completely made of gold.
+## A menace on the battlefield, this sparkly visitor from another realm is completely made of gold.
 It also posesses a strong affinity for gold, allowing it to control it.
 ##### Authors: Shiny(Datapack+Resources), dtboss(Mod)